 If you want to make this game harder, put the chocolate in the freezer overnight.
 If you want to make the game a little easier, keep the chocolate out of the fridge for an hour or so before the party starts.

 Write out the names of famous people, animals, or things on to slips of paper, so there is one for every child.
-If your party has a particular theme, you may want to use things related to that theme, but any things that are popular with children will work fine.
+If your party has a particular theme, you may want to use things related to that theme, but any things that are popular with children and suit the age group will work fine.